 A variety of nautical navigation terms are used in recording information on a nautical map such as bearings, headings, and other important map navigation data.
 There is universal recognition of these nautical navigation terms, which helps in eliminating the risk of misunderstanding.
 A knowledge and understanding of these nautical navigation terms are needed to perform marine navigation successfully.

-Maritime navigation charts are essential to navigating at sea and is produced and supplied by the various hydrographic agencies.
+Maritime navigation charts are essential to navigating at sea and are produced and supplied by the various hydrographic agencies.
 Originally produced for professional sea-goers, many hydrographic agencies today produce maritime navigation charts that are based on the official data but tailored to suit yachting requirements.
-Available in folios that cover most popular sailing areas, these maritime navigation charts also include harbour plans and information.
+Available in folios that cover most popular sailing areas, these maritime navigation charts also include harbour plans and ocean navigation chart information.

 Being a representation of a curved surface on a flat sheet of paper, the problem is of how to best embody or project the curve of the earth while minimizing distortion of the land mass shape and size.